noemie-mbg/Noemie_Mbongo_MPA_MLF/README.md

-student : Noémie Mbongo
+Student : Noémie Mbongo

-another information : member of Isep's group
+Another information : member of Isep's group